How bad are cigars for you and your employees or members?

-Here are the facts you need to know.
+Here are more facts you need to know.

-There has been more study into the health consequences of smoking cigarettes than smoking cigars, but there is enough strong evidence about the health problems caused by cigar smoking to say it is a substantial risk to health.
+There has been more study into the serious health risks of smoking cigarettes than smoking cigars, but there is enough strong evidence about the health problems caused by cigar smoking to say it is a substantial risk to health.

 The smoke from cigars contains the same toxic chemicals as the smoke from a cigarette.
-Compounds in the smoke can cause cancer, heart disease, lung diseases as well as oral and dental disease, which has been linked specifically to cigar smoking.
+Compounds in the smoke can cause cancer, heart disease, lung diseases, including lung cancer, as well as oral and dental disease, which has been linked specifically to cigar smoking.